AndersDJohnson/bower-requirejs-auto/README.md

 bower-requirejs-auto
 ====================

 Automatically configures RequireJS paths for Bower components in the browser at runtime.
-Just get started with Bower and RequireJS as fast as possible!
+Just get started as fast as possible with Bower and RequireJS!

 Recommended for development use only.